noltron000-coursework/reddit-clone/README.md

 	- [X] Add Navbar
 		- [X] Add a logo that links to home
 		- [X] Add an h1 that links to home
-		- [X] Add a CTA button that links to new-post
+		- [X] Add a CTA button that links to new-flare
 	- [ ] Recolor the theme to match FlameWarz' style
 - [ ] Complete `CRUD` of SubFlames
 	- [ ] `index` *View* a list of all subflames
-			- [ ] Navigate to view all the posts of the same subreddit
+			- [ ] Navigate to view all the flares of the same subreddit
 	- [ ] `new` *View* subflame creation page
 	- [ ] `create` *Actionably* create a subflame
+		- [ ] Make its ID a hyphen-deliminated string based on its title
-		- [ ] Add a subreddit attribute to our post resource
+		- [ ] Add a subreddit attribute to our flare resource
 	- [ ] `show` *View* a single subflame in detail
 	- [ ] `edit` *View* subflame update-content page
 	- [ ] `update` *Actionably* update a subflame